 There are some search engines, however, that do not collect users' data.
 These include:

-The best-known alternative search engine, and one we have examined in some detail here, DuckDuckGo pledges not to track its users.
+One of the best-known private search engines, DuckDuckGo pledges not to track its users.
 Each search event is anonymous.
 While in theory an infiltrator could track them, there is no profile attached for them to access.

 DuckDuckGo says that it would comply with ordered legal requests, but as it doesn’t track users, “there is nothing useful to give them.”
-I have found DuckDuckGo to be very good, and through the use of "bangs" (see our article), it can also be made to search most other popular search engines anonymously too.
+I have found DuckDuckGo to be very good, and through the use of "bangs", it can also be made to search most other popular search engines anonymously too.

 Unfortunately, many users do not find DDG’s search results to be as good as those returned by Google.
 The fact that it is a US-based company also concerns some.